DPJProgramming/Suberator/README.md

   - app will run and give you a local host address to open in browser
   - After opening that, upload a video from you computer and click suberate
   - Output files will save to files folder

+<h1 align="center"> Limitations</h1>

+ - Inconsistent results
+ - Often does not complete transcription of full audio
+ - Translation for some languages often skip or duplicate words
+ - Timecodes do not sync properly